 Medical Professionals and Village Health Workers Training

-Hannington Kabugo, our Program Coordinator, and the country director of one of our Ugandan delivery partners, Parkinson's Si Buku, have been hard at work organising and delivering critical Continued Medical Training for Village Health Workers (VHW) in Kisoro district (Southern, Uganda).
+Hannington Kabugo, the country director of one of our Ugandan delivery partners, Parkinson's Si Buko, have been hard at work organising and delivering critical Continued Medical Training for Village Health Workers (VHW) in Kisoro district (Southern, Uganda).

 Following the initial meeting with Kisoro Medical Center and Doctors for Global Health, Hannington organised and set up the training so that VHW workers can learn about Parkinson's disease and how to recognise and identify signs of Parkinson's disease in people in their communities.